OneUptime/oneuptime/App/FeatureSet/Docs/Content/monitor/synthetic-monitor.md

 #### Example

-The following example shows how to use a Synthtic Monitor:
+The following example shows how to use a Synthetic Monitor:

 ```javascript
 // You can use axios module, and page object from Playwright here.